gpuweb/gpuweb/proposals/compatibility-mode.md

 **Justification**: OpenGL ES 3.1 allows `MAX_VERTEX_SHADER_STORAGE_BLOCKS` and `MAX_VERTEX_IMAGE_UNIFORMS` to be zero, and there are a significant number of devices in the field with that value.

+## 19. Introduce new `maxStorageBuffersInFragmentStage` and `maxStorageTexturesInFragmentStage` limits.

+If the number of shader variables of type `storage_buffer` in a fragment shader exceeds the `maxStorageBuffersInFragmentStage` limit, a validation error will occur at pipeline creation time.

+If the number of shader variables of type `texture_storage_1d`, `texture_storage_2d`, `texture_storage_2d_array` and `texture_storage_3d` in a fragment shader exceeds the `maxStorageTexturesInFragmentStage` limit, a validation error will occur at pipeline creation time.

+In Compatibility mode, these new limits will have a default of zero.
+In Core mode, they will default to the maximum value of a GPUSize32.

+In addition to the new limits, the existing `maxStorageBuffersPerShaderStage` and `maxStorageTexturesPerShaderStage` limits continue to apply to all stages.
+E.g., the effective storage buffer limit in the fragment stage is `min(maxStorageBuffersPerShaderStage, maxStorageBuffersInFragmentStage)`.

+**Justification**: OpenGL ES 3.1 allows `MAX_FRAGMENT_SHADER_STORAGE_BLOCKS` and `MAX_FRAGMENT_IMAGE_UNIFORMS` to be zero, and there are a significant number of devices in the field with that value.

-## 19. Disallow using a depth texture with a non-comparison sampler
+## 20. Disallow using a depth texture with a non-comparison sampler

 Using a depth texture `texture_depth_2d`, `texture_depth_cube`, `texture_depth_2d_array` with a non-comparison sampler in a shader will generate a validation error at pipeline creation time.

 **Justification**: OpenGL ES 3.1 says such usage has undefined behavior.

-## 20. Limit the number of texture+sampler combinations in a stage.
+## 21. Limit the number of texture+sampler combinations in a stage.

 If the number of texture+sampler combinations used a in single stage in a pipeline exceeds `min(maxSampledTexturesPerShaderStage, maxSamplersPerShaderStage)` a validation error is generated.